Jihong-Zhu/jihong-zhu.github.io/_pages/about.md

 # News
+* New PhD studentship on [A Robot Chemist that can Learn from Humans](https://www.findaphd.com/phds/project/a-robot-chemist-that-can-learn-from-humans/?p165767), co-supervisors: [Prof. Andy Tyrrell](https://www.york.ac.uk/physics-engineering-technology/people/andy_tyrrell/) and [Prof. Ian Fairlamb](https://www.york.ac.uk/chemistry/staff/academic/d-g/ifairlamb/). **APPLY NOW if you are interested in working with me**.
 * Jihong received [Early Detection and Diagnosis Primer Award](https://www.cancerresearchuk.org/funding-for-researchers/our-funding-schemes/early-detection-and-diagnosis-primer-award) from [CRUK](https://www.cancerresearchuk.org/)
 * Our Lab [Robot-Assisted Living LAboratory (RALLA)](https://uyork-robotic-manipulation-lab.github.io/) website is launched!
 We are located at 031, [Institute for Safe Autonomy](https://www.york.ac.uk/safe-autonomy/)
 * Jihong is an invited speaker and a member of the organisation committee for [The 5th UK Robot Manipulation Workshop](https://www.robot-manipulation.uk/)